valkey-io/valkey-doc/topics/acl.md

   Multiple ids are separated by commas, e.g. `db=0,1,2`; at least one id is required.
   Clears the `alldbs` flag and any previously configured database ids on the selector.
   See [database permissions](#database-permissions) for more information.
 * `alldbs`: Allow the user to access all databases.
-This is the default for newly created selectors.
+This is the default for newly created selectors and is omitted from generated ACL strings.
 * `resetdbs`: Flush the list of allowed databases and clear the `alldbs` flag.
 After `resetdbs`, the user (or selector) cannot access any database until additional `db=` rules or `alldbs` are added.

 Configure valid passwords for the user: